hql287/vim-craft-snippets/README.markdown

 ...
 ```
 ### Configurations
-Since Craft templates use `twig` which has its own snippets that come with neosnippet-snippets by default, we need to
+Since Craft templates use `twig` which has its own snippets that come with neosnippet-snippets and vim-snippets by default, we need to
-tell neosnippet-snippets to look for `craft.snippets` when editing `*.twig` templates by adding these lines to your vimrc
+tell vim to look for `craft.snippets` when editing `*.twig` templates by adding these lines to your vimrc

 **Utilsnips**
 ```